 What Is Macular Edema?

-The macula is the central portion of the light-sensitive lining of the back of the eye, called the retina.
-When fluid builds up in the macula and causes swelling, it is referred to as macular edema.
+The macula, located in the central region of the retina, is responsible for clear and central vision.
+When fluid accumulates in the macula and causes swelling, it is referred to as macular edema.

 - Reduced visual acuity

 - Distorted central vision

 The severity and duration of symptoms can vary.
 Sudden fluid accumulation may result in immediate impact on vision, while in some cases, the fluid buildup can occur slowly over years, with signs becoming noticeable only when the edema has significantly progressed.